 Please check the website for updates regarding potential reinstatement of in person tours.

 If you have met the graduation requirements of your high school, your admission decision will not be impacted or changed.
 Students are simply required to provide a copy of their final official transcript — showing proof of graduation — to enroll for future terms at UM-Dearborn.

 If you are a high school student, we will accept the information provided on your transcripts from the high school as satisfying graduation requirements.

 If you are a transfer student, we will accept the courses that were offered online as long as they are posted on your transcript.
-Courses taken in the Winter 2020 semester, if otherwise transferable, will be granted credit if the grade is deemed as Pass/Satisfactory (or its equivalent) from transferring institutions.
+Courses taken in the Winter or Fall 2020 semester, if otherwise transferable, will be granted credit if the grade is deemed as Pass/Satisfactory (or its equivalent) from transferring institutions.
 These courses, if applicable, will fulfill general education and degree requirements.